ccaicedo09/ccaicedo09/README.md

 # Hey there, I'm Carlos Castro! 👋

 ## 🌟 What I do
 I'm a Colombian Software Engineering student at USCO.
-I'm aiming to be a fullstack developer, at the time I have experience in backend development and data management using Pandas, Django and PostgreSQL.
+I'm aiming to be a fullstack developer, at the time I have experience in backend development and data management using Python, Pandas, Django and PostgreSQL.
 I'm currently learning JavaScript in order to reach skills for frontend development too.
 I'm a lover of undertaking new experiences! 🫡

 <div align="center">
   <h3>📩 Reach me!</h3>